A novel approach to the giant component fluctuations

 \subsection{Conclusions and perspectives}

-We believe that our approach has a considerable potential to yield additional results in the spirit of \cite{enriquez2023} and this work, with possible extensions to non-standard (inhomogeneous) graphs.
+We believe that the use of simultaneous breadth-first walks has a considerable potential to yield additional functional limit theorems.
 In fact, using similar techniques to those presented here, David Clancy, Jr.\ analyzes the fluctuations of inhomogeneous rank-one random graph processes \cite{Clancy_2025_rank1}, and the stochastic block model \cite{Clancy_2025_SBM}.

 A recent analysis by Bhamidi et al.~\cite{Bhamidi2024} of inhomogenous random graphs in the sub-critical and super-critical regimes relies on multi-type branching processes and stochastic analysis on Banach spaces.
 In the Erd\H{o}s-R\'enyi random graph case, their analysis provides an infinite dimensional functional central limit theorem for the sequence of densities of components of any given size.
 The limiting process is described as a solution of a stochastic differential equation.
 As a consequence, Bhamidi et al.~obtain in \cite[Theorem 3.11]{Bhamidi2024} the joint functional central limit theorem for the following three key quantities in the super-critical regime: the number of connected components, the size of the giant and the number of surplus edges in the giant component.